Welcome to ‘Now it’s Crystal Clear’ series! Today’s topic is all about Malachite.

 Design: With its sparkle and shine, inexpensive price and many variations, druzy’s make a very popular stone for jewelry production.
 Used by high-end designers and Etsy creators alike, these stones are sure to find their way into your collection!
 Coming in all fun shapes and colors — some of the brighter colors are dyed, as it’s very rare to find vibrant specimens in nature.
 If you’d like to purchase all-natural druzy’s, stick to neutral tones and verify their authenticity with the seller.

 Decor: Bringing a relaxing and calming energy, Druzy’s are a great accessory to add to any space!
 Whether displayed or for everyday use — they’re said to help reduce stress, anxiety and provide creative inspiration. [***]

 Welcome to ‘Now it’s Crystal Clear’ series!
-This week’s topic is all about Rutilated Quartz.
+Today’s topic is all about Rutilated Quartz.